Middle-earth peoples: Enslaved peoples

-Enslaved peoples were those races that had fallen under the sway of the evil spirits Morgoth and Sauron, also known by the Free Peoples as 'Servants of the Enemy'.
+Enslaved peoples are those races that have fallen under the sway of the evil spirits Morgoth and Sauron, also known by the Free Peoples as 'Servants of the Enemy'.
 They included Orcs, Trolls and Men.
-The origin of Orcs and Trolls is unclear, but they were races that were taken by Morgoth and corrupted through sorcery into their final evil nature and appearance.
-Men were rarely corrupted by Morgoth or Sauron in the same way.
-Rather, their hearts and minds were corrupted by power and evil impulses, while they retained the physical appearance of men.
-Prolonged service to Sauron however, did turn the bearers of the Rings of Power from Men into the wraith-like Nazgûl.
-Those men who were the servants of Morgoth or Sauron were mostly from the east and south of Middle-earth.
+The origin of Orcs and Trolls is unclear, but they are races that are taken by Morgoth and corrupted through sorcery into their final evil nature and appearance.

+Men are rarely corrupted by Morgoth or Sauron in the same way.
+Rather, their hearts and minds are corrupted by power and evil impulses, while they retain the physical appearance of men.
+Prolonged service to Sauron however, does turn the bearers of the Rings of Power from Men into the wraith-like Nazgûl.
+Those men who are the servants of Morgoth or Sauron are mostly from the east and south of Middle-earth.

-Men
+Evil Men

-Not all Men were on the side of good; the Men who lived in the east and south were under Sauron's dominion.
+Not all Men are on the side of good; the Men who lived in the east and south are under Sauron's dominion.
 They included the Haradrim or Southrons and the Black Númenóreans (and later the Corsairs of Umbar) who pledged their allegiance to Mordor, and many different Easterling peoples, such as the Balchoth, the Wainriders, and the Men of Khand, who attacked Gondor and Rohan on numerous occasions.
-The Men of Dunland served as agents to the traitorous wizard Saruman.
-In the First Age, some Easterlings were under Morgoth's dominion.
+The Wild Men of Dunland served as agents to the traitorous wizard Saruman.
+In the First Age, some Easterlings are under Morgoth's dominion.

 Ringwraiths

-The Ringwraiths (also known as Nazgûl or Black Riders) were once great Men until they were given Rings of Power by Sauron.
-These gradually corrupted them until they became slaves of the Dark Lord's will.
-Clad in dark hooded cloaks and riding demonic steeds or flying "fell beasts," the Ringwraiths forever hunted for the One Ring to bring it back to their master.
+The Ringwraiths (also known as Nazgûl or Black Riders) are once great Men who are given Rings of Power by Sauron.
+These gradually corrupt them until they became slaves to the Dark Lord's will.
+Clad in dark hooded cloaks and riding demonic steeds or flying "fell beasts", the Ringwraiths forever hunt for the One Ring to bring it back to their master.

 The Dead

-Also known as ghosts or shades, they were spirits of Men unable to pass on to the afterlife.
-Spirits haunted various regions of Middle-earth, most notably the Dead Marshes and the Paths of the Dead, which were guarded by the Dead Men of Dunharrow.
+Also known as ghosts or shades, they are spirits of Men unable to pass on to the afterlife.
+Spirits haunt various regions of Middle-earth, most notably the Dead Marshes and the Paths of the Dead, which are guarded by the Dead Men of Dunharrow.